WJ714/Bridginggap-flux/README.md

-👋 Welcome to the Bridging the Gap: Flux Data Meets Land Surface Models - FLUX tutorials!
+👋 Welcome to the Bridging the Gap: Flux Data Meets Land Surface Models - Flux tutorials!

 # Things to do before workshop
 - Create an account: https://amfcdn.lbl.gov/create